 We both had the ‘Veal & Tuna’ to kick things off (EUR 15).
 Not a huge portion, but perfectly cooked and tasting great.

 Despite what the waiter who welcomed me said, it was unfortunately not possible to pick from the Friterie menu when in the bistro and vice versa.

-Due to a miscommunication the fries were chalked up as separate main dish rather than accompaniment to the starters.
-Due to the long wait they were taken off the bill and were graciously offered another drink.
+Due to a miscommunication, the fries were chalked up as separate main dishes rather than an accompaniment to the starters.
+Due to the long wait, they were taken off the bill and were graciously offered another drink.